debajyotid/tour-planner/docs/README.md

 #### Note: You will need to create a secrets.toml file, under a folder .streamlit in your local repository, with the below API Keys
 - OPENAI_API_KEY      = API Key for using OpenAI APIs for using the "gpt-3.5-turbo-0125" model
 - googlemaps_api_key  = API Key for using Google Map APIs for fetching tourist attractions, within a 5 km radius (parameterizable), around your trip destination
 - openweather_api_key = API Key for using OpenWeather APIs for fetching forecasted weather patterns around your trip destination

+#### Note: You can also access the above as a ready-to-use webapp via: https://debajyotidas88-aitourplanner.streamlit.app

 ----------------------